christian-miljkovic/friends-table/README.md

 ## Next Steps

+1. Friend Form

+- Add final form
+- Add PUT friends query
+- Tests on screen

-1. Check to see if backend can take just one object and not array
+2. Check to see if backend can take just one object and not array
-2. Validate that creating new friend works -> need to add the +1 or figure that out
+3. Validate that creating new friend works -> need to add the +1 or figure that out
-3. Tests
+4. Tests

 ## API Contracts